keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 auxiliary_loss = Dense(1, activation='sigmoid', name='aux_output')(lstm_out)
 ```

-At this point, we feed into the model our auxiliary input data by concatenating it with the LSTM output:
+At this point, we feed into the model the auxiliary input tensor by merging it with our LSTM output tensor:

 ```python
 auxiliary_input = Input(shape=(5,), name='aux_input')